apollographql/apollo/graph-manager-docs/source/graph-manager-data-privacy.md

 ---
-title: Graph Manager data privacy and compliance
+title: Apollo Studio data privacy and compliance
+sidebar_title: Data privacy and compliance
-description: Understand what Graph Manager ingests and learn about GDPR
+description: Understand what Studio ingests and learn about GDPR
 ---

-You can configure Apollo Server to automatically trace the execution of your requests and forward that information to Graph Manager.
-Graph Manager uses this trace data to reconstruct both operation-level timing data for given query shapes and field-level timing data for your overall schema.
-This data is available for you to explore and visualize in the Graph Manager interface.
+You can configure Apollo Server to automatically trace the execution of your requests and forward that information to Apollo Studio.
+Studio uses this trace data to reconstruct both operation-level timing data for given query shapes and field-level timing data for your overall schema.
+This data is available for you to explore and visualize in Studio.

-## What data does Apollo Server send to Graph Manager?
+## What data does Apollo Server send to Apollo Studio?

-**Apollo Server never forwards the `data` of an operation response to Graph Manager.** It _does_ forward:
+**Apollo Server never forwards the `data` of an operation response to Apollo Studio.** It _does_ forward:

 * Several fields _besides_ `data` from every operation response